 - An excessive number of negative points on your record – 6 months to 1 year

-- Diving with an already suspended license – an additional year’s suspension
+- Driving with an already suspended license – an additional year’s suspension

 - Defacing property – 6 months